 Human growth hormone is produced by the pituitary gland and is part of complex interaction of many hormones, including growth-hormone-releasing hormone (GHRH), insulin-like growth factor I (IGF-I), and somatostatin.
 In normal development, the interplay among these hormones regulates growth through puberty, then stops it at maturity.
 When that normal balance is disrupted and GH production is in excess, the resulting condition is called acromegaly.
 (Excess production of GH in children is a related condition called gigantism, so called because it can lead to abnormally large body size as still-growing bones are exposed to too much of the hormone.)

-Acromegaly is most commonly diagnosed in middle-aged patients, although the disorder likely starts at a younger age — many people do not immediately recognize that their bodies are not changing normally.
+Acromegaly is most often diagnosed in middle-aged patients, although the disorder likely starts at a younger age — many people do not immediately recognize that their bodies are changing.
 Increases in ring size or shoe size are often dismissed as signs of aging.
 When combined with other symptoms, however, these physical changes can be indicators of a hormonal disorder.

 What Causes Acromegaly?